hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: Reference composites in this and the previous tutorial

-..
-DANGER:: We haven't tested this tutorial yet!

 #.
 Launch Shepherd in a separate terminal window:

    .. code-block:: console